 It’s important to note that the automatic collection of many artifacts from endpoints is a complex task.
 It requires sophisticated engineering to handle edge-cases, reduce duplicates, and more.
 However, at Intezer, we have invested heavily in developing the capabilities to carry out this task effectively and efficiently.
 This ensures that our platform can provide the most comprehensive and accurate analysis of each alert, allowing your security team to respond effectively to each potential threat.

 The investigation stage is where Intezer truly shines.
-It is also a critical part of our process, where the goal is to assign a verdict (true/false positive), risk level, and recommended next steps for each alert.
-This is achieved by conducting a thorough investigation for each piece of evidence separately, assigning a verdict (malicious, trusted, and others), and classification (malware family, threat actor, or software vendor in case it is trusted) for each individual piece of evidence.
+Analyzing evidence is a critical part of our incident response process, where the goal is to assign a verdict (true/false positive), risk level, and recommended next steps for each alert.
+This is achieved by conducting a thorough investigation of each piece of evidence separately, assigning a verdict (malicious, trusted, and others), and classification (malware family, threat actor, or software vendor in case it is trusted) for each individual piece of evidence.

-Each individual artifact is analyzed using a variety of sophisticated techniques, including sandboxing, genetic analysis, static analysis, open-source intelligence (OSINT), memory analysis, and reverse engineering.
+Each individual artifact is analyzed using a variety of sophisticated techniques.
+All Intezer plans include sandboxing, as well as proprietary genetic analysis, static analysis, open-source intelligence (OSINT), memory analysis, and reverse engineering.
 These techniques allow us to gain a deep understanding of the behavior of the threat, its origin, and its potential impact.

 Once all individual pieces of evidence have been analyzed, we then provide an assessment for the entire alert, taking into account the investigation results of multiple pieces of evidence.
 This summary of all individual analyses into a coherent incident-wide verdict, risk level, and recommended next steps is done via smart machine learning models and AI algorithms.